 A few steps further on, the visitor walks on the Decumanus Maximus, one of the main roads of the Roman city.
 It deserves a close look or two, revealing its solid pavement, well-designed underground drainage, and the doors and pillars of the houses and shops that lined it.
 Just to the south across the modern road lies the restored Odeion, a Roman concert hall or small theatre.
 The Decumanus itself leads into a large area of excavations, a virtual treasure trove of well preserved remains, starting with the towering arch of a Roman bath.
 To its left, a marble gate survives of an Early Christian baptistery, as do several pebble mosaics and its virtually complete marble-clad baptismal basin.

 Just north of this, a row of fine marble columns in the Doric order is what remains of the Greek gymnasium, a structure devoted to the training of athletes.
 A large swimming pool inserted in Roman times is still visible.
 Opposite it are the remains of a very large Early Christian church, beyond which stands a large and mostly reconstructed square building.
-This is usually and politely described as a nymphaeum, a public fountain, but it also included a set of latrines,a public toilet.
+This is usually and politely described as a nymphaeum, a public fountain, but it also included a set of latrines, an ancient public toilet.

 The most spectacular sight in this area, however, is found a little further south, under a modern protective shelter.
 It protects a a huge and elaborate mosaic that must have been part of an immensely richly furnished home, or perhaps a public building.
 Its imagery includes the myth of the Judgement of Paris, surrounded by Apollo and the nine muses, as well as scenes of gladiators fighting animals.